The Top 15 Vegetables to Grow in the Heat

 malabar Spinach

-Another great way to get in your green during the summer is to grow a vining vegetable called malabar spinach.
+Another great way to get in your greens during the summer is to grow a vining vegetable called malabar spinach.
 It is not a member of the spinach family but the tropical vining Basellacea vegetable family.
 Provide trellis support for its vining foliage.
 This plant welcomes temps over 90° so it’s a rockstar in the summer Texas elements.
+But if you are finding yourself missing crisp cool lettuce in the intense heat of the summer, here is a quick guide from Little Green Yard talking about how she grows lettuce hydroponically on her balcony.

 cucumbers